bogdanlab/focus/README.md

 This command will scan `LDL_2010.clean.sumstats.gz` for risk regions and then perform TWAS+fine-mapping using LD estimated from plink-formatted `1000G.EUR.QC.1` and eQTL weights from `gtex_v7.db`.

-Please see the [wiki](https://github.com/bogdanlab/focus/wiki) for more details on how to use focus.
+Please see the [wiki](https://github.com/bogdanlab/focus/wiki) for more details on how to use focus and links to database files.

 Notes
 -----